 Pearl was incorporated in the British Virgin Islands as a BVI Business Company on 19 January 2009.
 The activities of the Company include exploration, development, production, ownership, transportation, processing, distribution, marketing and sale of natural gas and petroleum related products, including the development of gas related projects and services in the KRI.
-Pearl is owned 35% each by Crescent Petroleum and Dana and 10% each by OMV Upstream International GmbH ("OM"), MOL Hungarian Oil and Gas Public Limited Company ("MOL") and RWE Middle East Holding BV ("RWE").
+Pearl is owned 35% each by Crescent Petroleum and Dana Gas Upstream Holdings Limited and 10% each by OMV Upstream International GmbH ("OM"), MOL Hungarian Oil and Gas Public Limited Company ("MOL") and RWE Middle East Holding BV ("RWE").
+Following a corporate restructuring that took place in December 2023, Dana Gas PJSC, the previous 35% shareholder of Pearl's shares, transferred its shareholding to its wholly owned subsidiary, Dana Gas Upstream Holdings Limited.

 Pursuant to the Head of Agreement with the KRG dated 4 April 2007 (supplemented with a detailed accounting procedure dated 25 January 2008) which was subsequently amended on 30 August 2017 and termed as the "Petroleum Development Agreement" ("PDA"), Pearl is the contractor and consequently takes title to and enjoys exclusive rights to appraise, develop, produce, market and sell petroleum, including natural gas domestically and for export, from Khor Mor, Chemchemal, Block 19 and Block 20 areas ("HoA Areas").
-Crescent and Dana have been appointed as the Operator (for and on behalf of Pearl Petroleum) for the purposes of the implementation of the PDA.
+Crescent and Dana Gas PJSC have been appointed as the Operator (for and on behalf of Pearl Petroleum) for the purposes of the implementation of the PDA.